joeroe/AzraqLEENFaunaMorphometry/README.md

-# Osteometric Analysis of Mammalian Fauna from the Late Epipalaeolithic and Early Neolithic Azraq Basin

-Joe Roe, University of Bern
-Lisa Yeomans, University of Copenhagen
-Louise Martin, University College London
+# Data and code for 'Late Pleistocene-Holocene mammalian body size change in Jordan’s Azraq Basin: a case for climate driven species distribution shifts'

 This [research compendium](https://research-compendium.science/) contains the data and code for an osteometric analysis of faunal remains (*Gazella sp.*, *Lepus sp.*, and  *Vulpes sp.*) from Late Epipalaeolithic and Early Neolithic archaeological sites in the eastern Jordanian *badia*, c.
 25 – 7.5 ka.
 It accompanies our paper:

-> Martin, L., Roe, J. and Yeomans, L. 2024.
-Late Pleistocene-Holocene mammalian body size change in Jordan’s Azraq Basin: a case for climate driven species distribution shifts.
-Paper submitted for publication.
+> Martin, L., Roe, J. and Yeomans, L. 2025.
+Late Pleistocene-Holocene mammalian body size change in Jordan’s Azraq Basin: a case for climate driven species distribution shifts. *Quaternary Science Reviews* 350: 109147. <https://doi.org/10.1016/j.quascirev.2024.109147>

 ## Usage